MRE, not for me

 No one knew.

 Contrast downed.
-Johnny ties up.
+Johnny tied up.
 Earplugs on either side.
 Sandwiched between two cameras.
 Time to move on into the machine.

 Fortunately, I was able to remain in the room with her during her MRE.